magento/architecture/design-documents/scalars-for-templates.md

 Currently directives are being processed by methods of _Template_ class following _\<Directive Name\>Directive()_ pattern.
 This forces developers to create child classes of _Template_ in order to introduce new directives or modify existing ones.
 This way of working with directives has to be deprecated but preserved in order to keep backward compatibility.
+In the next minor version we will rewrite all existing directives using _DirectiveProcessorInterface_ and _SimpleDirectiveProcessorInterface_.
+In the meantime only new directives will be created using this SPI.

 We may create a dev-docs page explaining developers how to introduce directives and provide examples by creating new directives in order to replace _\$this.method()\_ usages inside E-mail templates (like using $this.getUrl() method).